 The bill amends the Michigan election law by adding a new section, 634b, which establishes specific timelines for holding special elections to fill vacancies in the state legislature.
-According to the new provision, a special election must be conducted no less than a specified number of days after the governor calls for it, and it must occur no later than 180 days after the vacancy arises, unless otherwise stated in section 634(2).
+According to the new provision, a special election must be conducted no less than a specified number of days after the governor calls for it, while also ensuring that the election occurs no later than 180 days after the vacancy arises.
+This amendment aims to provide clarity and structure to the process of filling legislative vacancies.

-Additionally, the enactment of this amendatory act is contingent upon the passage of House Bill No. 4652 from the 103rd Legislature.
-This stipulation ensures that the new regulations regarding special elections are only implemented if the related legislation is also enacted.
+Additionally, the enactment of this bill is contingent upon the passage of House Bill No. 4652 from the 103rd Legislature.
+This stipulation indicates that the new provisions regarding special elections will only take effect if the related legislation is also enacted, ensuring a coordinated approach to legislative changes concerning election procedures.

 Statutes affected: